Brain Compatible Learning: How Does the Process Work?

-Any form of grading that shames the child who is less able or less mature in any aspect of this work than another member of the class is unfair and discouraging and takes away a sense of security.
+“Any form of grading that shames the less able or less mature child is unfair and discouraging and takes away a sense of security.”
 (Carleton Washburne)

-A dramatic event illustrating these factors occurred when Ghana, West Africa, was in the direct path of a solar eclipse while Jennings Community School students were on a field trip there.
+A dramatic event illustrating these factors occurred when Ghana, West Africa, was in the direct path of a total solar eclipse while Jennings Community School students were on a field trip there.
 The teacher explained what an eclipse was.
-The students weren’t impressed until they were given dark glasses and watched as the sun began to disappear, and it got dark.
+The students weren’t impressed until they were given dark glasses and watched as the sun disappear, and it became dark.
 They were astonished and wanted to know why it happened and when it would happen again so that they could be ready and inform their parents and others to watch.
 The actual solar eclipse with its explanation will be remembered for a lifetime.
 Learning is a result of experience.
 The wider and more complex the experience, the deeper and more intense the learning.
 The thrill of experience widens in direct relationship to the frequency of contact, its complexity, and the increase in variety.

 Teaching basic material in school—reading, writing, arithmetic—is simple if we give up the idea that we teach subjects at a certain grade level at a certain time.
 Students want to learn to read, write, compute, and learn about science and history as a way of understanding and coping with the world.
 Coping efficiently is one of the brain’s major motivations.
 Most of the academic material can be taught easily if we are wise about the implications of brain-based learning.
 When we aren’t, we force the brain before it is ready or experiences a clear need.

-Schools disregard different types of intelligences (mathematical, linguistic, artistic, intrapersonal, etc.) and different learning styles.
+Schools disregard different types of intelligence (mathematical, linguistic, artistic, intrapersonal, etc.) and different learning styles.
 Rita and Kenneth Dunn describe some twenty-plus personal preferences for maximum learning.
 They include environmental factors such as light, temperature, and sound, and continue with emotional, sociological, physical, and psychological preferences.

-Excerpted from School Transformation
+Excerpted from School Transformation by Wayne Jennings